vkbo/novelWriter/docs/source/tech_tests.rst

 .. code-block:: console

-   xvfb-run pytest -v --cov=nw --cov-report=html -m core
+   xvfb-run pytest -v --cov=novelwriter --cov-report=html -m core

 This will only run the tests of the "core" package, that is, all the classes that deal with the project data of a novelWriter project.
 The "gui" tests, likewise, will run the tests for the GUI